bio.rodeo

 Zhejiang Lab / BGI Research

-A 1.25B-parameter Mixture-of-Experts genomic foundation model for rice, pretrained on 422 Oryza genomes with a 1 Mbp context window.
+Genomic foundation model for rice, pretrained on 422 Oryza genomes with a 1 Mbp context window and a 1.25B-parameter mixture-of-experts transformer.

 Released: April 2026